JdeRobot/RoboticsAcademy/scripts/README.md

 Build your own docker image to start simulations

+## Adding new instructions to Dockerfile

+The idea is to keep, `Dockerfile.base` to install the non changing elements and `Dockerfile` to install the elements that keep changing.

+1. If the dependencies are a framework for an exercise, like ROS, PX4 or MoveIt! add the dependencies to `Dockerfile.base` after the PX4 installation.
+Comments mark the spot.

+2. If the dependencies are not ROS related but required for almost all the exercises, add them to `Dockerfile.base`.
+Comments mark the spot.
+If they are `apt-get` related, add them to the `apt-get` list, otherwise add them add the end.

+3. `Dockerfile` remains mostly untouched for most of the cases.
+It clones the `CustomRobot` and `RoboticsAcademy` repositories, which are quite dynamic.

 ## Installation

 First you need to build the image.
 Then, you need to run a container.